JakCrane/Assignment-1/README.md

  problem: want to learn about satellites but dont have the prerequisite knowledge needed for the main avenues of education on the topic
  uniqueness: easy to understand and interactive making learning fun website description: Begginer platform aimed at nurturing interest and excitement for the field of satellites and guiding users to high-quality additional resources for further research.
-Starting with a 2 pronged approach of teaching the basic science behind how they work and the preliminary engineering processes.
+Starting with a 2 pronged approach of teaching the basic science behind how they work and the preliminary engineering processes. website meta description: a begginer friendly launch site to blast off into the world of satellites and space science.

  First time visitor: